kitled/demo-fasthtml-picocss/README.md

 >
 > So feel free to school me, I know I'm doing a lot of things wrong in my code.
 I just don't know what—*yet*—and that's where *you* come in!
+>
+> Besides, life happened in July, and I've yet to really recommit to this project.
+It's high on my list, but I need more spare time.